Close Menu

 multiple sclerosis.

 Many individuals who suffer from MS also deal with side effects from their medications.
-If you are taking Tysabri, Mitoxantrone, Interferon, or other drugs, then you may have days where the medication side effects are worse than your MS symptoms.
+If you are taking Tysabri, Mitoxantrone, Interferon, or other drugs, then you may have days where the symptoms from the medication are worse than your MS symptoms.

-HELPFUL TIPS YOU CAN USE TO PROVE YOUR MS IS DISABLING
+TIPS YOU CAN USE TO PROVE YOUR MULTIPLE SCLEROSIS

 Medical Records: